 WHAT RESEARCH ARE WE SUPPORTING?

-We are currently focused on three areas of biotherapeutics research — oncolytic viruses, adoptive cell therapy and therapeutic antibodies — and have a fourth field of research that assesses the societal value and economic viability of new therapies in development.
+To date this portfolio has included investments in three areas of biotherapeutics research — Oncolytic Viruses & Vaccines, Cell Therapy platforms, and Antibodies and Antibody-like molecules.
+We have a fourth field of research that assesses the societal value and economic viability of new therapies in development.
 All of these research fields are supported by core facilities critical infrastructure required to move these technologies forward.

 ADOPTIVE CELL THERAPY

-Immune cell therapy involves engineering or isolating cancer-fighting immune cells from a patient’s tumour, growing large numbers of these cells in the laboratory and then infusing them back into patients.
+Adoptive cell therapy involves engineering or isolating cancer-fighting immune cells from a patient’s tumour, growing large numbers of these cells in the laboratory, and then infusing them back into patients.
 Immune cells are naturally present in most tumours, but usually lack the strength or numbers to eradicate the cancer on their own.
-The immune cells can also be genetically or biologically manipulated to become more powerful.
+The immune cells can also be genetically or biologically manipulated to become more therapeutically effective.
 This approach has led to some unprecedented clinical responses in patients with advanced cancers.

 Natural antibodies are small proteins that the body produces to flag viruses, bacteria and cancer cells for destruction by the immune system.
 BioCanRx scientists are developing synthetic antibodies armed with potent toxins that can kill cancer cells directly, as well as antibodies directed against key immune regulatory checkpoints to drive the patient’s immune response towards heightened anti-cancer activity.
 These kinds of antibodies have already shown great promise in the clinic, and are without doubt the most successful anti-cancer biotherapeutics to date.